inBeat/inbeat-website/content/top-influencers/tiktok/divers/south-africa/_index.md

 ---
-title: Top 10 Divers TikTok Influencers In South Africa In 2023
+title: Top 10 Divers TikTok Influencers In South Africa In 2024
 description: >-
-  Find top divers TikTok influencers in South Africa in 2023.
+  Find top divers TikTok influencers in South Africa in 2024.
 Most popular hashtags: #fyp #foryou #viral #trending.
 platform: TikTok
 hits: 19
-text_top: Analyze the best TikTok accounts on inBeat.
+text_top: See the best TikTok profiles on inBeat.
-text_bottom: Our platform holds 19 TikTok influencers like this in South Africa for you to work with.
+text_bottom: Our platform has 19 TikTok influencers like this in South Africa for you to pitch.
 profiles:
   - username: "ultraverse"
     fullname: >-